fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 ### Tutorial Level 12: More Action Types

-Susi Skills may return different types of actions.
+SUSI Skills may return different types of actions.
 So far, the only action type we used is the `answer` action.
 The result of an `answer` action can be seen with
 ```
 curl http://api.susi.ai/susi/chat.json?q=hello